 Proper care is essential to maintain the quality and appearance of fabric stripes.

-Always check the care instructions provided by the manufacturer before any fabric with stripes.
+Always check the care instructions provided by the manufacturer before cleaning any fabric with stripes.
 Some fabrics may require special care, such as handwashing or dry cleaning.

 To prevent color fading or bleeding, wash striped fabrics separately or with similar colors.
 Avoid using bleach or harsh detergents that can damage the fabric and affect the stripe pattern.